 Step 3.
 Click the Display Tab.
 Move the Display configuration slider to Large (Full Screen), and then connect to the remote computer.

 Solution 2.
-Shortcut to go back into full-screen mode
+Create a shortcut to go back into full-screen mode

 The above-mentioned solution works for many users.
-But still, some users have criticized this solution for it didn’t address the real problem.
+But still, some users have criticized this solution because it didn’t address the real problem.

 They reflected that the real problem is that when you switch from RDP into one machine with a given resolution, and then to another with a different resolution, it always remembers the last resolution.
 So you end up with a mismatched RDP window that will not go full screen until you disconnect, then adjust the slider again.